netsiphd/netrd/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

-#### Write Documentation

-pathpy could always use more documentation, whether as part of the official pathpy docs, in docstrings, or even on the web in blog posts, articles, and such.

 #### Submit Feedback

 The best way to send feedback is to open an issue at https://github.com/netsiphd/netrd/issues.

+If you are proposing to add a distance metric, reconstruction algorithm, or dynamical process, see more details below.

-If you are proposing a feature:
+If you are proposing a feature not directly related to implementing a new method:

-* Explain in detail how it would work.
+* Explain in detail why the feature is desirable and how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that your contributions are welcome!